BrutPitt/glChAoS.P/readme.md

 ### 3rd party tools and color maps

-**glChAoSP** uses 3rd party software tools components, they are located in the `“./src/src/libs”` folder and built with the program.
+[**glChAoS.P**](https://michelemorrone.eu/glchaosp) uses 3rd party software tools components, they are located in the `“./src/src/libs”` folder and built with the program.
 A copy of each is included in the repository, to avoid incompatibility with future changes.

 Structure and description of 3rd parts libraries/tools/palettes, and related copyrights and licenses: